GonzaloHernandez/w-regular-games/README.md

 ## Graphical view of automatons

-To open automatons it is required to use Graphing app.
+To open automatons it is required to use Graphing application.

 [Graphing](https://github.com/GonzaloHernandez/graphing)